r45635/Freeboard-Widgets/readme.md

 ### Installation

 ## Installation of the JSON PHP HUE file
+In order to access thyour Hue Bridge, you have to create your own developper account on HUE (http://www.developers.meethue.com/documentation/getting-started), knowing your Bridge IP, and create an application key on your Bridge.

 Look inside the hue.php file, there is a configuration to perform:  set your IP Hue Bridge API and set your API Key.
 This php script provide whole information of the Lights from the Hue Bridge controller.